callumjbarr/Electricity-Price-Forecasting/README.md

 In this project I develop and back test a forecasting model that predicts the wholesale electricity price for the upper North Island of New Zealand

 I am doing this from a financial market’s perspective.
 Using daily data, I averaged the price for the month.
-This was I can forecast the next months price.
+This was so I can forecast the next months price.
 An accurate forecast can be useful to participants buying/selling futures and forward contracts.
 Alongside using auto regressive features (past price affect on future price) I have selected some additional explanatory variables see if they are able to improve the model.
 These are supply and demand related, and include the following:

 Supply: